sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-02.md

 ### Store user messages and responses in CosmosDB

 The next few steps will walk you through how to persist our agent interactions in Cosmos DB.
-Cosmos DB is used extensively for capturing user and agent interactions in these types of applications.
-It is a great choice for this scenario due to its design as a NoSQL database that can scale out to support any number of users instantly.
+Azure Cosmos DB is used extensively for capturing user and agent interactions in these types of applications.
+It is a great choice for this scenario due to its schema-agnostic design as a NoSQL database that can scale out to support any number of users instantly.

 To accomplish this task we will do the following tasks: